-We also experience higher operating expenses in our fourth fiscal quarter due to sales commissions for new accounts activated in January.
-Beginning in the year ended January 31, 2019, the Company will adopt ASU 2014-09, Revenue from Contracts with Customers.
-As a result of this adoption, the Company will capitalize incremental contract acquisition costs, such as sales commissions, and amortize these costs over the average economic life of a member.
+In the past, we have experienced higher operating expenses in our fourth fiscal quarter due to sales commissions for new accounts activated in January.
+Beginning February 1, 2018, the Company adopted Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers ("ASC 606").
+As a result of this adoption, the Company capitalizes incremental contract acquisition costs, such as sales commissions, and amortizes these costs over the average economic life of a member.